reportable-uk/Reportable/_guidebook/en/raw-en/rights-after-reporting.md

 ## How to make a complaint
 In order to launch a complaint against the police, you can:
-###1.
-Go to the police station and speak to someone
+1. Go to the police station and speak to someone
 - You can go to the police station that handled your case and ask to launch a police complaint.
-###2.
-Fill an online complaint form on the website of the police force.
+2. Fill an online complaint form on the website of the police force.
   - If the police force you are complaining about has an online complaint form, you can report it directly on their website.
   - you can locate the website of the police force that handled your case at https://www.police.uk/pu/contact-the-police/
-###3.
-Contact a solicitor
+3. Contact a solicitor
   - you can contact a solicitor to launch the complaint on your behalf and deal with any subsequent matters.

-###4.
-Contact a Member of Parliament in your local area. ​
+4. Contact a Member of Parliament in your local area. ​
   - You can find out who your MP is
     - on the Parliament website: http://findyourmp.parliament.uk/
     - or call 020 7219 4272
-###5.
-Fill in the IOPC’s online complaint form.
+5. Fill in the IOPC’s online complaint form.
   - The IOPC will not read the complaint form.
 They will send it straight to the police force your complaint is about.
   - They will not send your complaint to the police if there are serious risks - for example, if you think you or someone else may be at risk if they do.
 If this is the case.
 Make the IOPC aware of the concern.
 You can:
     - Call IOPC: 0300 020 0096
     - Email IOPC: enquiries@policeconduct.gov.uk

-####Who will deal with the complaint?
+#### Who will deal with the complaint?
 - The police force your complaint is about will deal with it, unless your complaint involves a chief constable.
 Then the Police and Crime Commissioner for that police force will deal with it.
 - Each police force has a Police and Crime Commissioner.
 They are in charge of making sure that everyone in the police force does their job properly.
 - If something very serious has happened the IOPC will usually need to look into it.
 For example, if someone has died after having contact with the police.

-####What are the rights you have after you file a police complaint?
+#### What are the rights you have after you file a police complaint?
 - The people dealing with your complaint must tell you how it will be dealt with and what is going to happen next.

-####What happens after you make a complaint?
+#### What happens after you make a complaint?
 - Your complaint will be recorded by the people the complaint is about.
 The IOPC cannot record your complaint but you can appeal to the IOPC if your complaint is not recorded.

 [^1]:Council of Europe (CoE) (2006), Recommendation Rec(2006)8 of the Committee of Ministers to member states on assistance to crime victims, https://rm.coe.int/16805afa5c